 Toddler - North

-Ms. Jolie, Toddler South guide, has been with Escuela since…basically forever!
-Her mother taught here and she is an alumni.
-Jolie earned an Associate’s in Science, holds a Pharmacy Tech degree, and gained AMS Infant/Toddler certification from the Montessori Teacher Education Center San Francisco Bay Area.
+Ms. Jolie, Toddler South Montessori Guide, has been with Escuela del Sol since…basically forever!
+Her mother taught here and she is an Escuela alumna.
+Ms. Jolie earned an Associate’s degree in Science, holds a Pharmacy Tech degree, and gained American Montessori Society (AMS) Infant/Toddler certification from the Montessori Teacher Education Center San Francisco Bay Area.
 She loves the freedom the children and teachers have to grow and foster learning.

 Toddler - North